 How do I submit samples?

-To obtain a quote for the desired project, please contact the facility manager.
+To obtain a quote for the desired project, please contact the facilities manager.
 Following contact, a project plan, schedule, and price will be supplied.
 The job submission needs to be as descriptive as possible to help determine the work that needs to be completed.
 The data is provided to the user, or an all inclusive analysis can be provided on an as needs basis.